-- Positive Impact: Federal SSBCI Program to infuse capital including venture capital. - Mississippi, through the Mississippi Development Authority and the Governor's office, is participating in the new federal State Small Business Investment Credit (SSBCI) Program a program to infuse capital into small businesses (<500 employees) through an investment and loan match program. - This program is infusing \$26M of new investment capital over 8 years and because each dollar of investment must be match by a private dollar, the impact will certainly exceed \$26M. - This program will significantly increase the investment capital available for Mississippi small businesses. - Positive Impact: New Federal Funding Opportunities - The CARES Act and subsequent federal funding increases have dramatically increased the opportunities to apply for federal funding and there is a large focus from the federal government on innovation and technology entrepreneurship. - All current funding opportunities are competitive, and many require match, but Innovate Mississippi is attempting to apply for every opportunity within our mission profile. - Current limited resources somewhat hamper our ability to prepare winning proposals for these competitive grants. - Positive Impact: Broad Availability of Generative Artificial Intelligence - Beginning with the emergence of ChatGPT and having now expanded well beyond that, generative artificial intelligence tools are now available that greatly level the playing field for smaller companies and startups. - Innovate Mississippi has received a small amount of funding to help Mississippi startups deploy AI and is working closely the Mississippi AI Collaborative - new organization that is exclusively funded as the North American lead organization in this space by Microsoft and Data.org.
+- Positive Impact: Federal SSBCI Program to infuse capital including venture capital. - Mississippi, through the Mississippi Development Authority and the Governor's office, is participating in the new federal State Small Business Investment Credit (SSBCI) Program a program to infuse capital into small businesses (<500 employees) through an investment and loan match program. - This program is infusing \$26M of new investment capital over 8 years and because each dollar of investment must be match by a private dollar, the impact will certainly exceed \$26M. - This program will significantly increase the investment capital available for Mississippi small businesses. - Positive Impact: Broad Availability of Generative Artificial Intelligence - Beginning with the emergence of ChatGPT and having now expanded well beyond that, generative artificial intelligence tools are now available that greatly level the playing field for smaller companies and startups. - Innovate Mississippi has received a small amount of funding to help Mississippi startups deploy AI and is working closely the Mississippi AI Collaborative - new organization that is exclusively funded as the North American lead organization in this space by Microsoft and Data.org. - Neutral to Positive: Crowdfunding - This external factor was believed to be a huge positive when it began almost 10 years ago, but the material impacts have been minimal because of how the industry has developed. - Growth of approved portals under federal crowdfunding regulations by the Securities and Exchange Commission could open tremendous new efficiencies and some pitfalls in the early-stage investment space and would definitely impact our approach to securing funding for Mississippi's deserving companies. - Intra-state crowdfunding regulations enacted in Mississippi in early 2015 are likely to enable and improve funding for early stage companies in Mississippi and plans are already in place to implement improvements to Innovate Mississippi's programs to utilize intra-state crowdfunding platforms.

-- Neutral to Positive: Crowdfunding - This external factor was believed to be a huge positive when it began almost 10 years ago, but the material impacts have been minimal because of how the industry has developed. - Growth of approved portals under federal crowdfunding regulations by the Securities and Exchange Commission could open tremendous new efficiencies and some pitfalls in the early-stage investment space and would definitely impact our approach to securing funding for Mississippi's deserving companies. - Intra-state crowdfunding regulations enacted in Mississippi in early 2015 are likely to enable and improve funding for early stage companies in Mississippi and plans are already in place to implement improvements to Innovate Mississippi's programs to utilize intra-state crowdfunding platforms. - Currently, both interstate and intrastate crowdfunding are used primarily for funding real estate investments, but the space must be closely monitored to see if these tools can be used to expand funding opportunities for Mississippi's technology startups. - Negative Economic Outlook for Investors: - Investors in early-stage companies greatly expanded their investments between 2020 and 2023, but nationally, venture capital investment is slowing, and investors are tightening up their criteria for investment and lowering valuations of startups.
+- Currently, both interstate and intrastate crowdfunding are used primarily for funding real estate investments, but the space must be closely monitored to see if these tools can be used to expand funding opportunities for Mississippi's technology startups. - Negative Impact: DOGE & limited openings of new Federal Funding Opportunities - Several regular annual federal grant solicitations have been delayed or not offered, so the amount of federal opportunities available to apply for are more limited currently. - All current funding opportunities are competitive, and many require match, but Innovate Mississippi is attempting to apply for every opportunity within our mission profile. - Current limited resources somewhat hamper our ability to prepare winning proposals for these competitive grants. - Negative Economic Outlook for Investors: - Investors in early-stage companies greatly expanded their investments between 2020 and 2023, but nationally, venture capital investment began slowing in 2024, and investors are tightening up their criteria for investment and lowering valuations of startups.
 This has been a regular topic of conversation on the national stage, but no data has been observed in Mississippi to know if this will have a big impact on Mississippi's technology startups. - Neutral: Reliance on Federal Support: - In our recent history, reliance on federal funding (& availability of state match) made these programs vulnerable as federal program priorities changed or as the availability of state match changed.
-For FY2026 and beyond, although we will continue to pursue federal funds, we have three federal grants One from the Small Business Administration (SBA) and two from the Economic Development Administration (EDA).
+For FY2027 and beyond, although we will continue to pursue federal funds, we have two federal grants One from the Small Business Administration (SBA) and one from the Economic Development Administration (EDA).
 These programs do require matching funds, but loss of these programs would not materially affect our operational abilities.
 In addition, the current federal funding landscape seems to indicate level or even increased federal funding availability over the next few years.